PaulApivat/paulapivat/content/post/dsfs_1/index.md

 ## DataScienster_pt2

+In the previous section, we began examining a toy data set see what kind of Python concepts from the crash course we'd see in action.

+What stands out is the use of collections and comprehension.
+We'll see this trend continue as data is given to us in the form of a list of dict or tuples.

+Often time, we're manipulating the data to make it faster and more efficient to iterate through the data.
+The tool that comes up quite often is using defaultdict to initialize an empty list.
+Followed by list comprehensions to iterate through data.

+Indeed, either we're seeing how the author, specifically, approaches problem or how problems are approached in Python, in general.

+What I'm keeping in mind is that there are more than one way to approach data science problems and this is one of them.

+With that said, let's pick up where the previous section left off.

 #### Friends you may know

 We have a sense of the *total number of connections* and a sorting of the *most connected* individuals.
 Now, we may want to design a "people you may know" suggester.